Saturday, December 14, 2024

 Hullo, friends, and welcome to what will soon become the most frenetic time of the year.
 Taxes, death, and a deliriously busy December are constants in life, and here at I Saw Lightning Fall, we've done our best for the past few years to participate in another: the Christmas British ghost story.
 The Paris Review provides a nice intro to the tradition, but understand that we celebrate it a little differently here.
 Stories don't have to involve ghosts.
 They don't necessarily need to focus on the Advent season.
 And note the plural; we definitely have more than one storyteller spinning spooky yarns here.
 In fact, our rules are rather few ...

-1) Email me at ISawLightningFall [at] gmail [dot] com if you want to participate.
+1) Email me at ISawLightningFall [at] proton [dot] me if you want to participate.
+(Please note that this is a different email address from previous years.)

 2) Pen a story that’s exactly 100-words long—no more, no less.